GravityKit/GravityExport-Lite/readme.txt

 1. A 'Results in Excel' link is added to the form settings
 2. There is your url!
 Just copy and paste to the browser (or click the download button)
+3. Or download it from the list via the bulk selector

 == Changelog ==